 Cats are hunters with a psyche geared toward scenting and ambushing — even if it’s only in play.
 And when they’re not hunting, they are washing their coat to keep it odor-free, and only then does the cat sleep.

 Don’t get me wrong — I’m not saying we starve our cats or that they are all avid hunters.
 Far from it.
 We provide food, but our cats go outside to mimic hunting behavior.
 They:

 - Follow scents and suss out who has passed through their patch

 - And perhaps stroll around to the neighbors to see if they can get a treat

-Contrast that with indoor cats provided with bowls of food.
+Indoor cats get bowls of food.
 They eat, wash and are then left feeling bored and listless — unless you provide mental stimulation and entertainment.

-On the minus side, there is a greater chance of contact with parasites and infectious diseases.
-Happily, we can control these with regular deworming, flea treatments and vaccination.
+On the minus side, yes, there is a greater chance of contact with parasites and infectious diseases.
+But we can control these with regular deworming, flea treatments and vaccination.